irinageorge/irinageorge/README.md

 ## 👋 Hi there, I'm Irina – an enthusiastic front-end developer passionate about crafting dynamic and engaging user experiences!

-I'm currently working with React, TypeScript, JavaScript, Redux, and I love diving into projects that push me to grow.
+I love diving into projects that push me to grow.
 Over the past year, I've been honing my skills not just in front-end, but also exploring the back-end with MongoDB, PostgreSQL, Mongoose, Express.js, and Next.js.

 ### 🧰 Languages and Tools